Babbalicious/task-board/README.md

 ## Purpose

-Create a simple task board application that allows a team to manage project tasks by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-You'll need to use the [Day.js](https://day.js.org/en/) library to work with dates.
-Be sure to read the documentation carefully and concentrate on using Day.js in the browser.

-SO THAT I can add individual project tasks, manage their state of progress and track overall project progress accordingly
+This is a simple task board application that allows users to create tasks by their due date, and place them into columns based on their progress.
+Users press the Create Task button, then enter a name, due date, and description of the task.
+The task is placed in the to-do column.
+Users can drag the task into the "In Progress" or "Done" columns.
+The tasks change to yellow when the due date is today, and red if the due date has already passed.

 ## Screenshots